matthickey709/matthickey709.github.io/README.md

 * **IN PROGRESS [IoT Guitar Pedal](https://galaxysounds.ca)** _If you wish to see the source code for this project please reach out._ Capstone project for Computer Engineering.
 Created a multi-platform client app using Flutter that controls guitar pedal paramaters and effects.
 Backend created using AWS AppSync, DynamoDB, Cognito, and IoT Core.

 * **IN PROGRESS Minecraft Settlement Generator**.
 Creating a Minecraft settlement generation AI that procedurally generates a Minecraft settlement that adapts to the existing environment.
-To be entered in the [2021 GDMC Competition](http://gendesignmc.engineering.nyu.edu). _Source code available after submission_.
+To be entered in the [2021 GDMC Competition](http://gendesignmc.engineering.nyu.edu).
+Completed as final project for AI In Video Games course with [abporter](https://github.com/abporter). _Source code available after submission_.

 * **[React Native Darts Scoreboard](https://github.com/matthickey709/darts-scoreboard-web)**.
 This scoreboard is the sequel to the original [Java version](https://github.com/matthickey709/DartsScoreboard), but written in React instead.
 It can currently score games of 501, 301, and Around the World, with more (Baseball, Cricket) game modes coming soon.